PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

 ![key](/attention/key.webp)
 <p align="center"><small>Key data of all context tokens at one head.</small></p>

 The diagram above illustrates the memory layout for key data.
 It assumes that the `BLOCK_SIZE` is 16, `HEAD_SIZE` is 128, `x` is 8, `THREAD_GROUP_SIZE` is 2, and there are a total of 4 warps.
 Each rectangle represents all the elements for one key token at one head, which will be processed by one thread group.
-The left half shows the  total 16 blocks of key token data for wapr 0, while the right half represents the remaining key token data for other warps or iterations.
-Inside each rectangle, there are a total of 32 vecs (128 elements for one token) that will be procesed by 2 threads (one thread group) separately.
+The left half shows the  total 16 blocks of key token data for warp 0, while the right half represents the remaining key token data for other warps or iterations.
+Inside each rectangle, there are a total of 32 vecs (128 elements for one token) that will be processed by 2 threads (one thread group) separately.

 ![k_vecs](/attention/k_vecs.webp)
 <p align="center"><small>k_vecs for one thread</small></p>